How to Convert DBF File to MS SQL Server

 Provide a destination file name, for example: customers.sql

-DBF to SQL Server Exporting via Command Line
+How to Convert DBF to MS SQL Server via Command Line

 Export with Columns Selection